 Monique Dubois a.k.a.
 Vera Duval

-Monique’s story, which she told to Bob while the two were locked up together in the cellar of a Caithness hunting lodge in 'Eyes Turned Skywards' (and is briefly retold to Bob's father in the epilogue of 'Bloody Orkney'), is a remarkable one.
+Monique’s story, which she told to Bob while the two were locked up together in the cellar of a Caithness hunting lodge in 'Eyes Turned Skywards' is a remarkable one.
 She was born in 1912 in Barnaul in Siberia.
 She never knew her parents, and was adopted by a couple who became her Danish father and her Polish/Ukrainian mother.
 After the Russian revolution in 1918 the family took their then 5-year-old daughter Vera to Denmark, where they bought a farm.
 After they moved to Paris in 1924 Vera attended ballet school.
 She was touring Europe with a ballet company by the time she was 16 and performing as a cabaret dancer in Paris when she was 17.

 In 1930, aged 18, she met and married an exiled White Russian count, who turned out to be a drug dealer who was spying on the communists.
 She acquired a cocaine habit as a result and left him after a year, continuing her career as a dancer in Paris.
 In 1932 she was recruited by the British Secret Intelligence Service, MI6, to keep an eye on both the White Russians and the communists.
 Then, in 1936, she was (with MI6 approval) recruited into the Abwehr, the German intelligence service, by one of its senior officers, Hans Friedrich von Wedel.
 She subsequently married him, after her first husband had been shot as a spy in Russia.
 In 1938 Vera travelled with von Wedel to London to cultivate German sympathisers: while all along reporting back to MI6.

-It was while working for MI5 that she first met Bob, the year before their meeting in 'Eyes Turned Skywards'.
+It was while working for MI5 that she first met Bob Sutherland, the year before their encounter in 'Eyes Turned Skywards'.
 Their paths crossed again in 'The Danger of Life' while she was running an MI5 operation in Glasgow that was in danger of going badly wrong.
-At the start of 'Bloody Orkney', Monique takes up a secondment from MI5 to Military Intelligence 11 in Edinburgh, working alongside Bob.
+At the start of 'Bloody Orkney', Monique took up a secondment from MI5 to Military Intelligence 11 in Edinburgh, working alongside Bob.
+They became engaged in 'The Stockholm Run' and are planning their wedding in 'Hide and Seek'.

-I knew when I stumbled over Vera Eriksen’s story while researching 'Eyes Turned Skywards' that I had to build her, as Monique Dubois or Vera Duval, into the novel as a central character.
-She was equally important in 'The Danger of Life'; and has an even more pivotal role to play in 'Bloody Orkney'.
-I like to think she’s paid me back with interest for drawing her into my books, as in my view the success of all three depend critically on her involvement.
+I knew when I stumbled over Vera Eriksen's story while researching 'Eyes Turned Skywards' that I had to build her, as Monique Dubois/Vera Duval, into the novel as a central character.
+She has continued to play a pivotal role in my novels about her and Bob.
+I like to think she's paid me back with interest for drawing her into my books, as in my view the success of all of them depends critically on her involvement.

 I've been asked who I'd like to play Monique Dubois in a film adaptation of any of my WW2 thrillers.
 To my mind, Emilia Clarke would be just right.